-a final decision of a Greek court or another EU court or competent authority on the existence of an infringement harming the collective interest of consumers can be applied by any plaintiff as evidence (based on the general Greek rules on evidence) in the context of any other lawsuit before a Greek court

-- claiming a redress measure against the same supplier for the same practice, subject to the provisions on res judicata; - a court decision issued on a representative action to cease or prohibit an allegedly unlawful practice has an erga omnes effect, namely an effect towards non-litigants also; and - the irrevocable court decision ordering a redress measure also favours individual consumers who had not explicitly expressed their wish to be represented (with no tacit representation possible); such consumers may notify their claim to the supplier within the time period set by the court and, following a period of 30 days, they may resort to the General Secretariat of Trade which requests the supplier's compliance within a five-day period; otherwise it may impose upon them the sanctions provided (new Articles 10k and 10l of Law 2251).
+- a final decision of a Greek court or another EU court or competent authority on the existence of an infringement harming the collective interest of consumers can be applied by any plaintiff as evidence (based on the general Greek rules on evidence) in the context of any other lawsuit before a Greek court claiming a redress measure against the same supplier for the same practice, subject to the provisions on res judicata; - a court decision issued on a representative action to cease or prohibit an allegedly unlawful practice has an erga omnes effect, namely an effect towards non-litigants also; and - the irrevocable court decision ordering a redress measure also favours individual consumers who had not explicitly expressed their wish to be represented (with no tacit representation possible) such consumers may notify their claim to the supplier within the time period set by the court and, following a period of 30 days, they may resort to the General Secretariat of Trade which requests the supplier's compliance within a five-day period otherwise it may impose upon them the sanctions provided (new Articles 10k and 10l of Law 2251).

-Third-party Litigation Funding (TPLF)
+Third-party litigation funding (TPLF)

-The purported EU legal framework on TPLF is expected to facilitate product liability claims in general and in particular with Greece lacking regulation today.
+The purported EU legal framework on TPLF is expected to facilitate product liability claims in general and in particular regarding Greece lacking regulation today.

-- At EU level, there is an ongoing discussion on the introduction of legislation on TPLF.
-On 13 September 2022, the EU Parliament passed a resolution proposing a directive "on the regulation of third-party funding" (P9 TA(2022)0308; "Responsible private funding of litigation").
-The EU Commission agreed to perform mapping of TPLF status in the EU after RAD application (see "Collective Redress", above) and the report is expected to be issued towards the end of 2024. - TPLD is generally not regulated in Greece, and is therefore informally permitted.
-Some insurance companies offer customers funding of litigation expenses.
-However, this is neither
+At EU level, there is an ongoing discussion on the introduction of legislation on TPLF.
+On 13 September 2022, the European Parliament passed a resolution proposing a directive "on the regulation of third-party funding" (P9 TA(2022)0308 "Responsible private funding of litigation").
+The European Commission agreed to perform a mapping of TPLF status in the EU after RAD application (see "Collective Redress", above) and on 21 March 2025 it issued a lengthy study on "Mapping Third Party Litigation Funding in the European Union" covering the EU and four non-EU countries.
+The study verified the fragmental legal landscape throughout the EU and noted three alternative legislation options, namely (i) non-regulation, (ii) a light-touch regulation and (iii) a strong regulation.
+The further discussion on EU TPLF legislation will now be continued based on the results of the study.